Michigan Democratic Gov. Whitmer strays from her party in moving closer to Trump

 Framed by Whitmer as a “blueprint for success,” her lengthy “Build, America, Build” address called for bipartisan cooperation to boost American manufacturing.
 While she offered soft criticism of the president, she also underscored shared priorities.

-“I understand the motivation behind the tariffs, and here’s where President Trump and I do agree.
-We do need to make more stuff in America,” said Whitmer, before adding, “I’m not against tariffs outright, but they are a blunt tool.
-You can’t just bust out the tariff hammer to swing at every problem without a clearly defined end-goal.”
+“I understand the motivation behind the tariffs, and I can tell you, here’s where President Trump and I do agree.
+We do need to make more stuff in America,” said Whitmer, before adding, “I’m not against tariffs outright, but it is a blunt tool.
+You can’t just pull out the tariff hammer to swing at every problem without a clear defined end-goal.”

 The address, rescheduled from last week due to severe ice storms in northern Michigan, came ahead of her second one-on-one meeting with Trump in less than a month, in addition to a dinner at the White House where she sat next to him.